 I am already a job creator, I've learnt how to mobilise others, I can come together with my sister and we'll make something which will earn money for me and for the whole house."

 "Through my participation in the school business, I not only obtained the practical skills of production, but I was able to get the skills of planning for a business, marketing the products and accounting.
 These have been instrumental in creating my own business."

-Teach A Man To Fish, guides students and teachers around the world to plan, set up and run school businesses.
+Teach A Man To Fish works with educators and young people around the world to set up youth-led enterprises which are both educational and profitable.

 For 15 years, our programmes have empowered young people with the skills they need to succeed, in school, work, and life, and make a positive impact to the world around them.
 We believe that practical entrepreneurship education is key to tackling youth unemployment and poverty worldwide.